 Nori is an edible seaweed known as an ingredient used in sushi and is available in various forms, such as Ita Nori (板海苔) and Nama Nori (生海苔).

-Among them, Ita Nori is one of the most common types of Nori shaped like a square and used in onigiri, ramen, sushi rolls, and so on.
+Ita Nori is one of the most common types of Nori shaped like a square sheet and used in dishes such as onigiri, ramen, and sushi.

-Since Aonori and Aosa both have a green color and come in the form of powder or flakes, they are very similar in appearance and look just like the same thing.
+Since Aonori and Aosa have a green color and typically come in powder or flakes, they are similar in appearance and look just like the same thing.

-But how does Aosa differ from Aonori?
-This article will explain the difference.
+But how do the two differ from each other?
+This article will explain that.

-In general, Aonori is a powder rather than flakes and smells better than Aosa.
-Compared to Aosa, Aonori is regarded as a high-grade product and is expensive.
+It is a powder rather than flakes and smells better than Aosa.
+Aonori is expensive compared to Aosa, regarded as a high-grade product.

-Aonori is usually used as a condiment by sprinkling on dishes such as Yakisoba, Okonomiyaki, and Takoyaki.
+We usually use Aonori as a condiment and sprinkle it on dishes such as Yakisoba, Okonomiyaki, and Takoyaki.